jceha/NewRepo/README.md

 # About
-- Starting September 2017 - Ph.D. in the David R. Cheriton School of Computer Science, University of Waterloo
+- **Starting September 2017** Ph.D. in the David R. Cheriton School of Computer Science, University of Waterloo

-- 2014-2016 - M.Sc. in Human-Machine Communication _cum laude_, University of Groningen
+- **2014-2016** M.Sc. in Human-Machine Communication _cum laude_, University of Groningen

-- 2014-2016 - Honours Master ‘High Tech Systems and Materials’, University of Groningen
+- **2014-2016** Honours Master ‘High Tech Systems and Materials’, University of Groningen

-- 2009-2014 - B.Sc. in Cognitive Systems: Cognition and Brain, University of British Columbia
+- **2009-2014** B.Sc. in Cognitive Systems: Cognition and Brain, University of British Columbia

 # Research